 - In a blender or bowl combine the remaining jerky ingredients and blend/whisk until fully incorporated.

 - Pour the wet mixture into the wheat gluten, stirring to combine.
 Move the dough to a flat surface and knead for 2 to 3 minutes.
-Cut the dough ball into 4 pieces and freeze for 30 minutes.
+Cut the dough ball into 4 pieces and freeze for 30 minutes to make it easier to slice.

 - Preheat oven to 250 degrees F. In a blender or small bowl combine the sauce ingredients.
 After the dough has chilled, slice it thinly, dip each piece into the sauce, and place on the rack/pan.
 Sprinkle with freshly cracked black pepper if desired.

 - *If jerky is directly on a parchment-lined pan, flip every 30 to 45 minutes to ensure even drying.Bake the seitan for 1 hour and 30 to 45 minutes, checking doneness a few times during the second half of cooking (see notes).
-Keep in mind, a wetter dough may take closer to 2 hours.
+Keep in mind, thicker pieces may take closer to 2 hours.

 Notes